 Perceived complexity

-Buyers need to understand the mechanics of obtaining hourly certificates, adopt best practices to ensure the price and choice of supplier is optimised, and then apply the certificates strategically to support net zero goals.
+Buyers also need to understand the mechanics of obtaining hourly certificates, adopt best practices to ensure the price and choice of supplier is optimised, and then apply the certificates strategically to support net zero goals.

 The need to determine the organisation's electricity consumption mix